epistemonikos/wsgi-language-middleware/README.md

 ## Why?

-We want to get the user accepted language from his url or the http headers
+This Wsgi middleware, takes the language from urls similiar to "/es/documents" or from the Accept language header.

 ## Instalation